TsingZ0/EvolveGen/README.md

 ## Features

 - Enabling self-correction in synthetic dataset creation through feedback with refined prompts or privacy-protected data.
-- Intuitive, user-friendly code style.
+- User-friendly code style.
 - Customizable selector design for synthetic data quality evaluation, selection, and filtering.
 - Automate synthetic dataset generation with large generative model APIs across various modalities.
 - Automatically filter and iteratively refine high-quality synthetic datasets.
 - Flexible interfaces for seamless extension and customization.

 ## How to Use